PLAN BHUTAN TRIP OVERVIEW

 Here you can take domestic flights which will save your time.
 The flight takes just 25 minutes to Paro from Batpalathang Domestic airport in Bumthang.
-Over night at Hotel in Paro.
+Upon arrival, our guide will receive you at the airport and take you for Paro Tour.
+Overnight at Hotel in Paro.

 Day 08.
 Paro Taktsang Monastery Hike:

-An extremely uncommon day, with a journey to see the breathtaking Taktsang (Tiger’s Nest) cloister – After breakfast one hour drive takes us to Satsam Chorten from Thimphu.
-We stop a while for some snacks at the Taktsang Zakhang (cafeteria) and afterward walk a short separation until we see, unmistakably and apparently close enough, This amazing cloister sticks to the edge of a sheer stone bluff that dives 900 meters into the valley beneath.
+An extremely uncommon day, with a journey, to see the breathtaking Taktsang (Tiger’s Nest) cloister – After breakfast, one hour drive takes us to Satsam Chorten from Thimphu.
+We stop a while for some snacks at the Taktsang Zakhang (cafeteria) and afterward walk a short separation until we see, unmistakably and apparently close enough, This amazing temple sticks to the edge of a sheer stone bluff that dives 900 meters into the valley beneath.

 Day 09.
 Paro Airport: